 For more information about the safeguard categories, please see http://www.adb.org/site/safeguards/safeguard-categories

-Tranche 3 is classified as category C for involuntary resettlement.
+Tranche 3 is classified as category C for involuntary resettlement and for indigenous peoples, as subprojects will not have any adverse social impacts on ethnic minorities.
 As all subprojects are either retrofit projects or located on the existing premises, Tranche 3 subprojects will not involve any land acquisition, demolition or resettlement of people.